Scenes From the Chiushingura and

 Murdoch, James, M.A. (text):

-Scenes From the Chiushingura and the Story of Forty-Seven Ronin, Collotyes by K. Ogawa, Descriptive Text by James Murdoch, Tokyo, folio (11 x 15 1/2 in - 28 x 39 cm), Meiji 25 (1892), 17 black and white collotypes, 52 pp. Each plate is preceded by descriptive text explaining the image in the plate and how it relates to the story of the Forty-Seven Ronin.
-The book recreates a very famous incident in 1701 in which Asano Naganori (Lord Asano) was required to commit harakiri.
+Scenes From the Chiushingura and the Story of Forty-Seven Ronin, by K. Ogawa, Photographer, Tokyo, Japan, In Collotype, with Descriptive Text by James Murdoch, M.A. , Tokyo, folio (11 x 15 3/4 in - 28 x 39.6 cm), Meiji 25 (1892), cord tied, illustrated wraps, 17 black and white collotypes protected by tissue guards, 52 pp. The book recreates a very famous incident in 1701 in which Asano Naganori (Lord Asano) was required to commit harakiri.
 His forty-seven samurai bodyguards, then reduced to the status of ronin, or masterless samurai, took revenge two years later by assassinating Lord Kira Yoshinaka, the individual responsible for Naganori's death.
 The ronin were then required by the Shogun to commit harakiri and buried with their master.
 The 17 collotype plates depict key events and settings in the story.
 Images involving actual characters are reenacted for the photographs.

 In a preface remark, Ogawa states: